January 8, 2016

 The extra SRAM is the biggest thing to my mind.

-Flash may be the same as the 8266 depending on what chip they ship with it.
+4 MB of Flash may be the same as the 8266 depending on what flash chip they ship with it.

-I will note that ESP32 devices I ordered from AliExpress in late 2016 were cancelled after a long wait.
+I tried to order several devices in late 2016, but my orders were cancelled after a long wait.

 I received two of these in May of 2017 at a price of $6.90.